Anitta (singer): Influences

+Songs and concerts of female pop artists such as The Pussycat Dolls, Madonna, and Britney Spears, often influences her work.
+Shes expressed his admiration by Brazilian female singers Rita Lee, Marisa Monte and Ivete Sangalo.

 Public image

-Soon after reaching stardom, Anitta was described as a sex symbol by the media.
-In 2015, she was voted the sexiest woman by VIP magazine readers.
-She believes that by working "with the sensuality thing", her artwork is not taken seriously by a part of the critics and the public.
-The singer expressed her frustration by saying, "[...] people think you have no talent, no intelligence.
-I can be intelligent and have the will to be sensual."
+Soon after reaching stardom, Anitta was described by the media as a sex symbol.
+In 2015, she was voted the sexiest woman by readers of VIP magazine.
+Anitta has expressed that by working "with the sensuality thing," her work is not always taken seriously by some critics and the public.
+She voiced her frustration, stating, "[...] people think you have no talent, no intelligence.
+I can be intelligent and have the desire to be sensual."

-When she was elected "Woman of the Year" by the Brazilian edition of GQ magazine in 2017, she made a feminist speech.
-She was vocal about how different is the treatment for female artists.
+When she was selected as "Woman of the Year" by the Brazilian edition of GQ magazine in 2017, Anitta delivered a feminist speech, speaking out about the differing treatment of female artists compared to their male counterparts.

-The singer was listed by Vogue magazine as one of the 100 most influential and creative people in the world.
-Anitta was chosen for the ranking because of her "positivity engagement around the body illustrated by the affirmative choice to display her untold image in the "Vai Malandra" music video.
+Vogue magazine listed Anitta as one of the 100 most influential and creative people in the world.
+She was chosen for her "positive engagement with body image," exemplified by her choice to unapologetically display her unretouched appearance in the "Vai Malandra" music video.

-Anitta is one of the most influential celebrities in social networks.
-In June 2017, it appeared in the Social 50 ranking of the North American Billboard like the 7th most influential artist of the world in the social networks, repeating, among other times, its appearance in December, when it was in the tenth position.
-In March 2018, she won the iHeart Music Awards in the Social Star category.
+As one of the most influential celebrities on social media, Anitta ranked 7th in the Billboard Social 50 in June 2017, later appearing in the top 10 multiple times, including in December of the same year.
+In March 2018, she won the iHeart Music Awards for Social Star.

-Anitta is an ambiental (environmental) activist and is actively vocal about the crimes committed against the Amazon forest and its native indigenous population.

-During the 2018 Brazilian elections, the singer publicly posted a video for the #EleNão (#NotHim) campaign, against leading Brazilian presidential candidate Jair Bolsonaro.
-Since then she's been vocal against him and his government.

-After achieving success, Anitta associated its image with several brands.
-Often referred to as a "marketing case," Anitta said she feels praised when she is described as such.
-She explained: "I'm happy when I see people believe that I'm a marketing case because I'm the one who does my marketing.
-I studied marketing, I graduated in pre-college administration, I had a marketing class, all my marketing I'm the one who plans, I do it, I feel praised when I see people saying that."
-She also described as" co-branding "her strategy of partnering with foreign artists to lead their work to other markets.
+Following her rise to fame, Anitta has associated her image with numerous brands.
+Often referred to as a "marketing case", Anitta views this as a compliment, stating: "I'm happy when people say that I'm a marketing case because I'm the one who handles my marketing.
+I studied marketing; I graduated in pre-college administration and took marketing classes.
+All my marketing is planned and executed by me.
+I feel flattered when people acknowledge that."
+She also described co-branding as a strategy she uses when collaborating with foreign artists to introduce her work to other markets.

-Anitta wore more colorful printed dresses early in her career, with cropped top combinations, short jeans and plaid blouses and caps.
-After the release of the album Bang (2015), the style of the singer began to make references to pop art.
-She has already stated that she likes to wear clothes from the brands Moschino and Givenchy.
-In an interview with EGO.com, she said, "Being stylish is having an attitude, having an uncommon sense of being authentic, having style is having a good mood."
+Early in her career, Anitta's style featured colorful printed dresses, cropped tops, denim shorts, plaid shirts, and caps.
+After the release of her album Bang (2015), her style began to incorporate pop art references.
+She has expressed a preference for clothing from brands like Moschino and Givenchy.
+In an interview with EGO.com, Anitta stated, "Being stylish is having an attitude, having an uncommon sense of authenticity.
+To have style is to be in a good mood".